solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ### Establish Okta Application

-You will need to establish an Okta application to integrate with Gloo.
+You will need to establish an Okta application to integrate with Gloo Edge.
 In this guide we prioritized providing a quickstart for testing over production readiness.
 In establishing the Okta application from the dashboard wizard, we defined this as a `Web` type application and gave the application a name `GlooTest`.
 Beyond that, we changed only one of the default settings from the new-application wizard: `Login redirect URIs`, for which we provided a single value `https://glootest.com/callback`.
 For more details on creating `Web` type application integrations with Okta, we found [this guide](https://developer.okta.com/docs/guides/implement-auth-code/overview/) helpful.

 Our final Okta `GlooTest` application profile looked like this.